 No Bread Sandwich Rolls

 Stick toothpicks into large green grapes.
 Melt white chocolate baking chips in a microwave safe bowl.
 Dip each grape into the white chocolate and roll in finely chopped almonds.
-Allow time for the baking chocolate to cool and harden before you enjoy these delicious treats.
+Allow time for the baking chocolate to cool and harden before enjoying these delicious treats.

 3 Ingredient Pumpkin Bread

 All you need for this simple pumpkin bread is a box of yellow cake mix, one can of pumpkin, and some chocolate chips.
-Prepare the cake mix according to the directions on the box, remembering to add the can of pumpkin and a few scoops of chocolate chips.
+Stir together the cake mix with the can of pumpkin and a few scoops of chocolate chips.
 Bake according to the box directions and enjoy a delicious and simple pumpkin bread recipe.